 Dr. Frank M. Ochberg – psychiatrist and pioneer in trauma science

-Although research has shown that veterinary professionals have a high level of risk of compassion fatigue (Roop and Figley, 2006), it is possible to prevent compassion fatigue and to recover from it.
+Although research has shown that veterinary professionals have a high level of risk of compassion fatigue (Roop and Figley, 2006), it is possible to reduce the chance of suffering from compassion fatigue and to recover from it.

 Why are veterinary professionals at risk?